 Read on to learn more about how bankruptcy impacts the obligation of your cosigners and guarantors to pay your debts and what you can do to protect them.

-Specifically, creditors require a cosigner or guarantor (usually someone with a higher income, more assets, or better credit) if they doubt your ability to repay the debt on your own.
-For instance, a bank might ask that you supply a guarantor for your loan for any of the following reasons:
+Lenders who doubt a borrower's ability to repay a loan will often require someone with higher income, more assets, or better credit to assume responsibility along with the borrower.
+For instance, a bank might ask for a cosigner for any of the following reasons:

 To learn more, see Reaffirming Secured Debt in Chapter 7 Bankruptcy.